Tulane University of Louisiana logo

 1886

-H. Sophie Newcomb Memorial College, a pioneering women's college, was established.
+H. Sophie Newcomb Memorial College, the first coordinate college for women in the United States, was established.

 1894

-University moved to its current uptown campus on St. Charles Avenue.
+The university moved to its present-day uptown campus on historic St. Charles Avenue.

 1914

-The College of Commerce, the first business school in the South, was established.
+Established a College of Commerce, becoming the first business school in the South.

 1958

-Elected to the Association of American Universities (AAU), recognizing its research prominence.
+Elected to the Association of American Universities (AAU), recognizing its leadership in research.

 1963